NuGet/NuGetGallery/docs/Deploying/README.md

 # Deploying the NuGet Gallery

-To run the NuGet Gallery you need to provision the following common resources:
+To run the NuGet Gallery in Azure you need to provision the following resources:

 1. A SQL Database to hold the package metadata.
 2. A location in which to store package files.
 The Gallery supports two at the moment: Local File System and Azure Storage Account.